 The simple answer is: it depends.
-It depends on how long you hire the coach, how many coaching sessions you have, and the hourly rate of the coach.
+It depends on how long the coaching engagement is, how many coaching sessions you have and the hourly rate of the coach.

-Most life coaches charge rates that are comparable to other helping professionals, such as physiotherapists, massage therapists, and acupuncturists, but there is more variability because the life coaching industry is less regulated.
+Most life coaches charge rates that are comparable to other helping professionals, such as therapists, physiotherapists, massage therapists and acupuncturists, but there is more variability because the life coaching industry is less regulated.
 We’ll explain that in more detail below.

-To get a better understand how much a life coach is going to cost you, here are the 3 things you should consider:
+To get a better understand how much a life coach is going to cost you, here are the three things you should consider: